Canada and USA

 RedCLARA - the Latin American research and education network

 The RedCLARA non-profit organisation manages the pan-Latin American RedCLARA research and education network.
-It currently interconnects 13 national research and education networks (NRENs) in the region and interconnects with the GÉANT network via a 5Gbps transatlantic link between Sao Paulo (Brazil) and London (UK).
+It interconnects national research and education networks (NRENs) in the region and interconnects with the GÉANT network via a 10Gbps transatlantic link between Sao Paulo (Brazil) and Paris (France).

 [back to top]